 How does it work?Gelatin contains collagen.
 Collagen is one of the materials that make up cartilage and bone.
 This is why some people think gelatin might help for arthritis and other joint conditions.

 - A kind of arthritis called osteoarthritis.
 Early research shows that gelatin might relieve pain and improve joint function in people with osteoarthritis.

 - Shortening recovery after exercise and sports-related injury.

 - Strengthening bones and joints.

 - Other conditions.

 Side Effects & SafetyGelatin is LIKELY SAFE for most people in food amounts.
 It is POSSIBLY SAFE in the larger amounts used as medicine.
 There's some evidence that gelatin in doses up to 10 grams daily can be safely used for up to 6 months.

 Gelatin can cause an unpleasant taste, sensation of heaviness in the stomach, bloating, heartburn, and belching.
 Gelatin can cause allergic reactions in some people.

 There is some concern about the safety of gelatin because it comes from animal sources.
 Some people are worried that unsafe manufacturing practices might lead to contamination of gelatin products with diseased animal tissues including those that might transmit mad cow disease (bovine spongiform encephalopathy).
 Although this risk seems to be low, many experts advise against using animal-derived supplements like gelatin.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of gelatin in medicinal amounts during pregnancy and breast-feeding.
-Stay on the safe side and avoid use.
+Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the safety of gelatin when used in medicinal amounts during pregnancy and breast-feeding.
+Stay on the safe side and stick to food amounts.